Which Kind of Savings Account Is Right for You

 The savings accounts offered by most banks usually offer fairly similar interest rates.
 However, there are generally a few institutions offering much higher rates than the industry average.

-This opportunity to find a much better than the average rate is what makes shopping for rates worthwhile.
+This opportunity to find a much better-than-average rate is what makes shopping for rates worthwhile.
 Also, note that sometimes you can qualify for a better interest rate with a larger deposit.

 These are the same as ordinary savings accounts, except the bank will give you an extra reward for doing business with them.